 Questions to Ask a Franchisor

-The Franchise Magazine looks at the questions you should be asking a franchisor to get the most out of your short window of opportunity with a prospective franchisor.
+We look at the questions you should \rbe asking a franchisor to get the most out of your short window of opportunity with a prospective franchisor.

 How much does your franchise cost?